Breast Screening Mammography Program

 For individuals at high risk of breast cancer: Routine screening mammogram is recommended every year if aged 30 to 74 and at least one of the following applies:

-Annual screening mammograms are also recommended for individuals aged 25–74 who have received prior thoracic radiation between the ages of 10 and 30.
-For more information and referral, contact a health care provider or the Late Effects, Assessment & Follow-Up Program.
+Annual screening mammograms are also recommended for individuals starting at age 25 who have received prior thoracic radiation between the ages of 10 and 30 with Initial referral required from the Late Effects, Assessment & Follow-Up Clinic.

 Location finder: http://www.bccancer.bc.ca/screening...